 - Only for professional in vitro diagnostic use. - Do not use this kit after the expiration date. - Do not use the test components if the kit sealing is damaged. - Do not interchange reagents of different production lots. - No reagents from other manufacturers should be used along with the reagents of this kit. - DNase/RNase-free disposable plasticware and pipettes should be used in all procedures. - Sample preparation, the reaction set up and amplification should be performed in different working areas.
 The order of tasks in the lab should be unidirectional.
 Always wear disposable gloves in each area and change them before entering a different area.
-If possible, change your coat. - Select specific materials and equipment for each individual work area and do not transfer them from one area to another. - Always use NTC (No-template Control) provided in the kit. - Biological samples must be handled as if they are infectious following proper biosafety precautions. - Positive control contains high copy number templates; it should be opened and processed away from test samples and kit components to avoid cross-contamination. - Handle post-amplification plates with care and dispose them immediately after the end of the testing; plates should always be discarded into a proper biohazard container after use.
+If possible, change your coat. - Select specific materials and equipment for each individual work area and do not transfer them from one area to another. - The extraction of nucleic acids using silica columns can be more prone to cross-contamination than extraction performed with automated extraction systems. - Always use NTC (No-template Control) provided in the kit. - Biological samples must be handled as if they are infectious following proper biosafety precautions. - Positive control contains high copy number templates; it should be opened and processed away from test samples and kit components to avoid cross-contamination.

+- Handle post-amplification plates with care and dispose them immediately after the end of the testing; plates should always be discarded into a proper biohazard container after use.
 Do not open post-amplification reaction tubes/plates to avoid amplicon contamination. - At the end of each test, clean work surfaces and equipment with a DNA/RNA remover. - Residues of chemicals and preparations are generally considered hazardous waste.
-The disposal of this kind of waste is regulated through national and regional laws and regulations. - All results should be interpreted by a healthcare professional in the context of the patient's medical history and clinical symptoms. - This test cannot exclude diseases caused by other pathogens. - A negative result for any PCR test does not conclusively rule out the possibility of infection.

-• Follow good laboratory practices, wear protective clothing, permanently wear disposable powder-free gloves, and use goggles and a mask.
+The disposal of this kind of waste is regulated through national and regional laws and regulations. - All results should be interpreted by a healthcare professional in the context of the patient's medical history and clinical symptoms. - This test cannot exclude diseases caused by other pathogens. - A negative result for any PCR test does not conclusively rule out the possibility of infection. - Follow good laboratory practices, wear protective clothing, permanently wear disposable powder-free gloves, and use goggles and a mask.
 Do not eat, drink, or smoke in the working area.

-9. Testing Procedure
+Testing Procedure

 Please read the instructions for use carefully before performing the assay.
-Beware that all pipetting steps and plate set-up should be performed following good qPCR practices.
+Beware that all pipetting steps and plate set-up should be performed following good Real-time PCR practices.
 After the plate is poured start immediately the real-time PCR protocol.
 Prolonged incubation of reaction mixes at room temperature can lead to PCR artifacts that reduce the sensitivity of detection.
 Before the experiment, start by gently mixing the reaction tubes provided with the finger and centrifuge for five seconds to collect contents at the bottom of the tube.
 Place tubes on ice.
 We strongly recommend pipetting GBS POS last to avoid cross-contaminations.